lud77/Factorize/README.md

 - [x] Expose type of endpoint throught symbols/letters
 - [x] Expose type of endpoint in tooltip
 - [x] Make background of text input panel darker
-- [ ] Add derivative terminal to plotter

 --- Bugs / Performance

+- [ ] Only render panels in view
 - [ ] State management seems to be the main bottleneck, general simplification of the state management seems to be necessary
-- [ ] Only render panels in view
 - [ ] Consider ways of reducing number of connections shown (bounding box overlapping view?)

 - [x] Window resize causes slowdown and stalling --- PROBABLY FIXED